open-compensation-token-license/license-token-website/wikisrc/blockchain-for-charity.md

 ## Expanding Access and Inclusion

 Blockchain technology is inherently accessible, providing an avenue for inclusion, particularly in underbanked regions.
 Many individuals in developing countries lack access to traditional banking systems, which restricts their ability to receive funds.
 Blockchain can empower these populations by enabling them to participate in the digital economy without the need for a traditional bank account.
 With only a smartphone, individuals can create a digital wallet to receive and transfer funds securely.
+Discover more about [what is an NFT wallet](https://www.license-token.com/wiki/what-is-an-nft-wallet).

 ## Fighting Fraud and Corruption